idleberg/web-porridge/README.md

 ### Module

-All methods and properties of the [Web Storage API][] have equivalents on `localPorridge` / `sessionPorridge`, completed by additional methods for batch operations.
+All methods and properties of the [Storage API][] have equivalents on `localPorridge` / `sessionPorridge`, completed by additional methods for batch operations.

 ```ts
 import { WebPorridge, WebPorridgeDB } from 'web-porridge';